Why go-oidc-provider

 This library is a personal project.
 It distills the author's own pain — accumulated across years of standing up OIDC providers with OSS libraries in other languages — into a Go library so the parts that should be one switch actually are, and the parts that should never be on by default actually aren't.

-Things that ought to be easy to embed (two-factor, passkeys, risk-based auth, SPA-driven flows, FAPI 2.0, …) are first-class building blocks, while deprecated, unsafe flows kept "for compatibility" elsewhere (Implicit, ROPC, alg=none, …) are not exposed as public options at all.
+Things that ought to be easy to embed (two-factor, passkeys, risk-based auth, SPA-driven flows, FAPI 2.0, i18n, …) are first-class building blocks, while deprecated, unsafe flows kept "for compatibility" elsewhere (Implicit, ROPC, alg=none, …) are not exposed as public options at all.
 Details are in the sections below; see Use cases for production-shaped configurations.

 You're writing a Go service.
 You need to be an OpenID Connect Provider — issuing ID tokens / access tokens, hosting /authorize and /token, signing the discovery document.
 The choices on the market are: